 - Barbara Geyer-Hayden (@barbarageha) is director of the MA programme Applied Knowledge Management at the University of Applied Sciences Burgenland.

 - Maria Mendez (@mariaparrula) has taught Spanish as a foreign language for 10 years.
-She has authored 6 books on education.
+She has authored 6 books on education and technology.

 - Maria Jesus Viviani is an early childhood educator and doctor (PhD) in education.
 She has worked as a teacher trainer and collaborated on numerous research projects.
 Today is dedicated to the administration of an online platform to support the training of professionals in early childhood education.

-- Sérgio Abranches is a professor of Maths and Technology, and a researcher on technologies in education with an emphasis on the training of teachers.
+- Sérgio Abranches is a professor of Maths and Technology, and a researcher on education and technology with an emphasis on the training of teachers.